rajeevpanwar/Bitcoin-Heist-of-the-Century/README.md

 # Findings & Key Learning
 Our preferred model is

 Bitcoin prices are hard to predict.
 We will probably need to incorporate an exogenous variable to capture investor sentiment around Bitcoin in a better manner to help improve quality of predictions.
-The test data included last 15-20 days of substiantial market volatility resulting in lower RMSE than expected.
+The test data included last 15-20 days has seen a lot of market volatility resulting in lower RMSE than expected.
 Our preferred model seems to do much better when we remove a black swan event like the current global COVID pandemic  from our testing data with a revised RMSE of ___

 # Next Steps
-Incorporate investor sentiment using count of tweets referencing bitcoin for the same time period to evaluate if predictive power in improved using exogenous variable
+Incorporate investor sentiment using count of tweets referencing bitcoin for the same time period to evaluate if predictive power can be improved using exogenous variable